 And the best waterproof camera is

-It's difficult to choose the best waterproof camera from this list because they all excel at capturing action above the waves and below.
+Choosing the best waterproof camera from this list is difficult because they all excel at capturing action above the waves and below.
 If I have to pick just one, it's the Olympus Tough TG-6.
 This is a miniaturized camera that fits in your pocket, yet it comes with big specs that will blow you away.

 Stills from the TG-6 are out of this world.
 The Olympus has a 12-megapixel sensor that captures tack-sharp images day or night.
 I love the underwater shooting modes and the 4K output, though I think video stabilization could be better on land.
 There's no neckstrap with this model, but you will get a hand strap to slide over your wrist for underwater filming or basic vacation shots.